Last updated on January 29th, 2020

 The Royal Edinburgh Zoo.
 Edinburgh’s zoo can be found in the Corstorphine area of the city where it’s been entertaining tourists since 1913.
 The zoo is a world-leader in captive breeding and has a huge number of animals on display, including the UK’s only pair of giant pandas.

 Edinburgh Castle.
 No visit to the city can be complete without a tour around the castle.
-Sat on top of Castle Rock in the city centre, this castle attracts over 2 million visitors each year who come to see the exhibitions, museums and displays that the castle is famous for, as well as soak up the atmosphere of one of the best-preserved medieval fortresses in Europe.
+Sat on top of Castle Rock in the city centre, this castle attracts over 2 million visitors each year who come to see the exhibitions, museums and displays that it’s famous for as well as soak up the atmosphere of one of the best-preserved medieval fortresses in Europe.

 Holyrood Palace.
 This magnificent building is the official residence of The Queen in Scotland and you’ll get the chance to follow in the footsteps of royalty when you visit it for yourself.
 The palace is absolutely full of beautiful artworks and is joined by the Queen’s Gallery which contains masterpieces that you’ll not be able to see anywhere else.